CONTACT US WHAT'S NEW E-NEWS

 *Trouble opening links?
 Download the profile files to your desktop directly by right-clicking on the links and using the “Save Target As...” function.

-* Version 3.0 of the Option 1D: Project Profile - Household Organic Waste Composting has recently been released.
-This project profile provides guidance on estimating the amount of greenhouse gas emissions that can be reduced from a local government’s corporate carbon footprint by diverting household organic waste into a centralized community composting system rather than sending it to a landfill.
+Other recent updates to Version 3.0 of the Organics Waste Composting Project Profile provide guidance on estimating the amount of greenhouse gas emissions that can be reduced from a local government’s corporate carbon footprint by diverting household organic waste into a centralized community composting system rather than sending it to a landfill.

 Highlighted changes and clarifications to Version 3.0 of the project profile include: the ability to enter individual diversions for both kitchen scraps and yard waste; the inclusion of multiple inputs for different composting project types for project emissions; the ability to project potential impacts of an organics program up to 100 years; a clearer more concise user interface and clarifications on crediting periods and approaches.